microsoft/BotFramework-WebChat/samples/01.getting-started/j.bundle-with-content-security-policy/README.md

 -  Type `hello`: you should be able to type to the bot and receive a response in plain text
 -  Type `carousel`: you should see multiple cards, without images
+-  Upload a file: you should see the file uploaded successfully with a thumbnail

 # Code